Prisoner Charles GARFORTH/GARFITT and the QVMAG

 [24.ii.1977]

-Wall chart or poster of Tasmanian convicts produced by the Port Arthur Historic Site Management Authority with photographs taken of "Supreme Court men" by Thomas J. Nevin held at the Queen Victoria Museum and Art Gallery Beattie Collection.
+Wall chart or poster of Tasmanian convicts produced by the Port Arthur Historic Site Management Authority from photographs held at the Queen Victoria Museum and Art Gallery Beattie Collection taken by Thomas J. Nevin in the 1870s.

 Photo copyright © KLW NFC Imprint 2009 ARR.